The following are frequently asked questions about warranty information for Intel® Processors.

-In general, tray processors are only sold to OEMs and not to end users.
+In general, tray processors are only sold to OEMs and Intel Authorized Distributors and not to end users.
 We work closely with companies such as Acer, ASUS, Dell, Hewlett-Packard, or Lenovo to produce optimized systems.
 We ship the processors to them, and they typically pre-install the processor.
 We refer to these processors as tray or OEM processors.
 For end users, Intel doesn't provide direct warranty support to tray processors except for Intel® Data Center Block (Intel® DCB).
 (See more about Intel® DCB.)
 Contact your OEM or reseller for warranty support.

 For more information, check Difference Between Intel® Boxed and Tray Processors.

 Q: How do I check to see if I have a tray or a boxed processor?

 You can use the online warranty information page to find out if you have a boxed or a tray processor.